-For the countertop epoxy, the ratio is 1:1.
-If you are mixing smaller amounts of the epoxy, it is important that you get the ratio correct for a durable finished surface.
+For countertop epoxy, the ratio is 1:1.
+If you're mixing smaller amounts of epoxy, it's important that you get the ratio correct for a durable finished surface.
 Visit your local Lowe's or Home Depot, either of these stores will have one gallon buckets with measurement markers on the sides for easy measuring of the epoxy.

 4. Miscalculated Epoxy Amounts

-One gallon of the Premium FX Poxy covers 20-25 square feet at 1/8 inch thickness.
-Our epoxy does try to self level at this thickness, and if you try to spread it thinner than this, you can experience divots (otherwise, known as fish eyes) in the surface.
-Carefully measure out the square footage you are resurfacing, and when possible, order enough to be able to apply a clear coat after you apply your color.
+One gallon of Premium FX Poxy covers up to 20 square feet at 1/8 inch thickness.
+Our epoxy does try to self level at this thickness, and if you try to spread it thinner than this, you can experience divots (otherwise known as fish eyes) in the surface.
+Carefully measure out the square footage you're resurfacing, and when possible, order enough to be able to apply a clear coat after you apply your color base.
 This way, if you have any divots from spreading the product too thin, you can re-coat the countertop with the clear epoxy to fill in those imperfections.